Henry Moore, 4th Earl of Drogheda: Career

 Sent on the Grand Tour by his guardian, the Dowager Countess of Drogheda, he escaped from his governor in Brussels in June 1717.
 Proceeding alone to Paris, he returned home when he ran out of money.
 In 1719, his grandmother obtained a release of responsibility for him from the Lord Chancellor of Ireland, writing that "he exceeds all the youth that ever went before him for wickedness".
 Drogheda regularly overspent his allowance of £1,500 per year.

-Drogheda's father-in-law was the Government electoral manager for the Cornish boroughs and obtained for him a seat at Camelford at the 1722 election.
+Drogheda's father-in-law was the Walpole–Townshend ministry's electoral manager for the Cornish boroughs and obtained for him a seat at Camelford at the 1722 election.
 In 1725, upon the death of his maternal grandfather Viscount Loftus, he inherited the Loftus estate of Monasterevin.